Find short-term health insurance in Louisiana.

 Louisiana does not limit or prohibit renewals or subsequent purchases of additional short-term coverage, so people can purchase a new plan when their short-term coverage expires (assuming the existing plan is not eligible for renewal), as long as they can pass the medical underwriting for a new policy.

-Which insurers offer short-term plans in Louisiana?
+Which insurance companies offer short-term health coverage in Louisiana?

 - Blue Cross Blue Shield of Louisiana (HMO Louisiana, plan is sold as Bridge Blue)